circlefin/verite/packages/docs/docs/tutorials/creating-a-registry-contract-in-solidity.md

 }
 ```

 Many of the functions on this contract can only be called by the owner of the contract (the address that deployed it).
 This function is no exception.
-The `onlyOwner` modifer uses the OpenZeppelin Ownable library to add a check that ensures the function is being called by the contract owner.
+The `onlyOwner` modifier uses the OpenZeppelin Ownable library to add a check that ensures the function is being called by the contract owner.

 The function takes a verifier's address and the verifier information structured as defined by the `VerifierInfo` type.